 When you have a toddler, bedtime can be stressful for everyone involved…but it really doesn’t have to be.

-I’ll admit, we’ve had plenty of stressful nights trying to get Kenna to bed on time.
+I’ll admit, we’ve had plenty of stressful nights trying to get our toddler to bed on time.
 Some nights, she can be entirely too difficult to get to sleep.

 Now, some might turn to strict sleep training methods for their babies and toddlers such as “cry it out”.
 However, that’s never been my parenting style.